If you water plants, they grow. Right?

 - Reverse osmosis

 Once you purify the liquid, you need to provide an assortment of all essential micronutrients for healthy growth.
+A set of nutrient solutions is ideal for this:

 If you are seeing high PPMs in hydroponics, add distilled water to your reservoir and test until you reach the correct range.
 If facing a low PPM issue, top it off with nutrient-rich water.